Table of Contents

 - Your governance posture is "approve every tool call before it runs"; Cline's approval gates make that easier to enforce.

 For Aider users, OpenRouter is the cheapest multi-model gateway today; it lets you swap Sonnet, Haiku, DeepSeek, and GPT-4o per session without juggling four provider API keys.
-We pair Aider with OpenRouter on every legacy refactor.
+Pairing Aider with OpenRouter is the cleanest way to keep a planner/editor split on one key.

 Try Aider for terminal-first legacy work, or Try Cline if your team lives in VS Code.